It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 Deciding on where to land in Canada

-- Fastest growing city in Canada in terms of job opportunities
+- A fastest growing city in Canada in terms of job opportunities

 - Toronto is also the financial capital of Canada, and most companies have their HQs here

-- Fantastic access to US mid-west east coast and Europe – a traveller’s dream come true
+- Fantastic access to US mid-west east coast and Europe – a traveler’s dream come true

-The other half meanwhile think Vancouver is the place to be, thanks to it’s climate which is far more milder than what rest of Canada has.
+The other half meanwhile thinks Vancouver is the place to be, thanks to its climate which is far milder than the rest of Canada.
 Vancouver does have it harder in terms of job opportunities.

 But it’s important to note that there are other cities in Canada with lesser opportunities but ALSO LESSER COMPETITION.
 Please keep this in mind.

 Do consider Montreal, Moncton, Halifax, Edmonton, Calgary, Winnipeg, and other major cities if you want to get away from the hustle and bustle.

 We went with Toronto and GTA region for our love to travel (European destinations) and distance to friends and family in Chicago.
 Despite its size, we have grown very fond of the city.
 It may not be as big as San Fran, NY, Chicago, and others, but it’s got a very nice and soothing vibe to it.

 When to land – Winter, Fall, or Summer?